Metal Gear Solid 3: Snake Eater: Development

-The Boss's looks were inspired by actress Charlotte Rampling.
-While in the finished game, she wears a pale-colored combat outfit, Kojima originally planned to have her in a blue sneaking suit similar to Solid Snake for the finale of the game, but this idea was ultimately cut.
-During the shooting of the final scene between The Boss and Naked Snake, Eriko Hirata (The Boss's motion capture actress), having read the script beforehand, was so moved by the scene that she broke down in tears.
-Although Raiden does not appear, he is parodied throughout the game by debuting character Raikov due to negative feedback the original Raiden had in Sons of Liberty.

 Kojima commented that the outside environment was challenging to create.
 He explained that the reason previous games were primarily set indoors is that the current consoles were not powerful enough to portray a true jungle environment.
 In contrast with urban environments, the jungle does not have a flat surface.
 The protagonist in Snake Eater has to cross uneven terrain, including rocks, dirt mounds, and tree stumps.
 As a result, the collision engine used in previous installments could not be used, and a new one had to be built from scratch.
 Setting up the motion capture technology so players could walk over these mounds was a problem during development.
 Many fans wanted Snake Eater to use a 3D camera, but this was ultimately not implemented in the game.
 Kojima views Metal Gear Solid, Sons of Liberty and Snake Eater as a trilogy, and wished to keep the camera the same as the previous two, to keep the feel of the three games the same, despite the shifting trend towards full 3D camera movement.

 Kojima designed the boss battles of Snake Eater to be totally different from those in previous Metal Gear games, or any other games.
 He said that the boss battle with sniper The End best represented free, open gameplay in the game.
 The battle takes place over a large area of dense jungle, and the player must search extensively for The End, who attacks over a long-range from an unknown position.
 This battle of attrition can last for hours and contrasts with other boss fights in which the enemy is right in front of the player and in view the whole time.
-In addition, the player can avoid this boss battle altogether by killing The End earlier in the game, or save and quit during the fight, wait a week, and reload the game to find The End has died of old age.
+In addition, the player can avoid this boss battle altogether by killing The End earlier in the game, or saving and quitting during the fight, waiting a week (or simply advancing the internal console clock), and reloading the game to find The End has died of old age.
 Kojima commented that features like this do not appear in other games.